snikch/jquery.dirtyforms/README.md

 #### jQuery UI Dialog Example

 Here is a more advanced example using [jQuery UI Dialog](https://jqueryui.com/dialog/).
-The jQuery UI [`close` event](http://api.jqueryui.com/dialog/#event-close) is used along with a combination of the `choice.continue` property and `choice.commit()` method to ensure every time the dialog is closed a choice is made.
+The jQuery UI [`close` event](http://api.jqueryui.com/dialog/#event-close) is used along with a combination of the `choice.proceed` property and `choice.commit()` method to ensure every time the dialog is closed a choice is made.
 In addition, we are setting the dialog on the public `$.DirtyForms.dialog` property, making this into a separate dialog module that will automatically override the default browser dialog without specifying the dialog when calling `.dirtyForms()`.

 ```javascript
 $(function() {